flancia-coop/doc.anagora.org/loving-kindness-revolution.md

 ## What is the loving kindness revolution?

-- [[flancian]] It is essentially a theme I would love us to explore together: in which ways (ideally of increasing specificity?) would the world be different if we
+- [[flancian]] It is essentially a theme I would love us to explore together: in which ways (ideally of increasing specificity?) would the world be different if ever greater groups agreed to work towards